wlandau/targets-minimal/README.md

 [`targets-runs`](https://github.com/wlandau/targets-minimal/tree/targets-runs),
 so up-to-date targets do not rerun.

-To enable continuous deployment in your own project, copy the [`.github/workflows/targets.yaml`](https://github.com/wlandau/targets-minimal/blob/main/.github/workflows/targets.yaml) workflow file to your GitHub repository and change `index.html` and `targets-runs/index.html` to whatever external output files your pipeline will create.
+To enable continuous deployment in your own project, simply commit the [`.github/workflows/targets.yaml`](https://github.com/wlandau/targets-minimal/blob/main/.github/workflows/targets.yaml) workflow file to your GitHub repository and ensure Actions are enabled.
 Keep in mind that GitHub has strict storage limitations, so this pattern is only appropriate for small [`targets`](https://docs.ropensci.org/targets) pipelines.